Projects listed below with a [WWL] are featured in the 2018 edition of Where We Live

 - Bethel, Maine: Bethel Area Age-Friendly

-The grant was used to construct a display and tool kit featuring accessories that make homes safer and help prevent falls.
+The grant was used to construct a display and kit featuring tools and household accessories that can make a home safer and help prevent falls.

 - Columbia, South Carolina: City of Columbia

-The grant funded seating along Main Street, which attracts a highly active pedestrian population and hosts events that draw people from the surrounding region.
+Funding was provided to install seating along Main Street, an area that attracts pedestrians and hosts events that draw people from the surrounding region.
+[WWL]

 - Gulfport, Mississippi: City of Gulfport